 15 tips to improve product images and boost online sales

-When you think about it, running an online store is no different than running a brick and mortar shop.
+When you think about it, running an online store is no different than running a brick-and-mortar shop.
 You need to be ready anytime the clients want to buy.
 You need to sell the goods you like.
 So there’s got to be customer support.
 The only thing that actually makes a distinction between these two shopping environments is the implementation.
 Especially when it comes to products.
 For example, there is a chance that you will need to enhance product photos in order to snare the interest of your clients successfully.
 Image Requirements for eCommerce photo editing and enhancement.

 Physical vs. digital storefronts